ErrOrnAmE/ITWithFood/Answers/index.md

 ### Which kind of people are generally using macOS?

-_Artists thanks to softwares delivered by Apple._
+_Artists thanks to softwares provided by Apple._

 ### What is the main reason to use Linux?

-_It gives you a absolute control on what you do._
+_It gives you an absolute control on what you do._

-### Which is the common point between macOS and Linux?
+### What do macOS and Linux have in common?

 _They are both part of the UNIX family._

-### For which reason is Windows the mostly used OS?
+### Why is Windows the most used OS?

-_Because it is pre-installed on most of the computer._
+_Because it is pre-installed on most computers._

 ## Programming languages

-### Which is the mostly used language?
+### Which language is the most used?

-_At this time, Java is still the mostly used language, C and C++ following._
+_At this time, Java is still the most used language, C and C++ following._

 ### Why is C not as trendy as it used to be?